Our Team

 Reneé lives in Cross Plains with her husband Tony and their two children Logan and Mahala, where music continues to be a tie that binds the family.
 It is not uncommon to find the family singing and dancing together in the living room of their home or having drum, keyboard, or guitar jam sessions on a daily basis.
 It is a joy for Reneé to watch her children develop the same love of music that is so much a part of her life.
 She is excited about this opportunity to share that joy with other families and build on her history of teaching and learning with young children.

-Andrea is excited to have the opportunity to work with the entire Musical Pathways team!
+Andrea is so happy to have the opportunity to work with the entire Musical Pathways team!
 She knows the benefits of Kindermusik firsthand as her children were enrolled in Musical Pathways for several years.
 Andrea’s role as Administrative Assistant is to help ensure that Kindermusik families receive exceptional care and service.
 Feel free to call Andrea with any questions or concerns and she will be sure to serve you!

 Alex Gallatin is a violinist from Milwaukee, Wisconsin.
 He began playing the violin when he was 7 years old, and has taken individual lessons since.
 He participated in the Milwaukee Youth Symphony Orchestra program for 7 years, and continues to play in community orchestras.
 When he began his Bachelor of Fine Arts degree in violin performance at UW-Milwaukee, his passion for both teaching and performing ignited.
 Since then, he received a Master of Music degree in violin performance from UW-Madison, and is currently pursuing a Doctor of Musical Arts degree in violin performance, also from UW-Madison.